 \section{Introduction}

-Humans readily access broad episodic memories, answering `What did I do this morning?' with relative ease, while simultaneously being able to pinpoint fine-grained details like `Where did I leave my keys?' or `Did I lock the front door?'
+Humans readily access broad episodic memories, answering `What did I do this morning?' with ease, while simultaneously being able to pinpoint fine-grained details like `Where did I leave my keys?' or `Did I lock the front door?'
 Our memory naturally navigates across multiple temporal scales, shifting seamlessly from the overall layout of a room to the precise motion of our fingertips: an inherently hierarchical process~\cite{Kolibius2023Episodic,Mishkin1997Hierarchy}.

 Video temporal grounding, the task of identifying the precise moment in an untrimmed video that corresponds to a language query, seeks to give machines this same `instant recall' ability.
-Evolving from localizing predefined actions~\cite{zeng2019gcn, zhang2022actionformer, cheng2022tallformer, xu2020gtad} to handling free-form language queries~\cite{soldan2022mad, grauman2022ego4d, tacos, zhang2020span, hannan2024rgnet, snag, hou2022cone, lei2021detecting}, temporal grounding methods support visual question answering, whether in egocentric video~\cite{grauman2022ego4d}, movies ~\cite{soldan2022mad}, or third-person instructional videos~\cite{tacos}.
+Evolving from localizing predefined actions~\cite{zeng2019gcn, zhang2022actionformer, cheng2022tallformer, xu2020gtad} to handling free-form language queries~\cite{soldan2022mad, grauman2022ego4d, tacos, zhang2020span, snag, lei2021detecting}, temporal grounding supports visual question answering across egocentric~\cite{grauman2022ego4d}, movies~\cite{soldan2022mad}, or third-person instructional videos~\cite{tacos}.

 Yet replicating this multi-scale recall over continuous video remains challenging: current models struggle to faithfully preserve both the broad temporal layout and pinpoint precise moments, like when keys hit the countertop.
-To close this gap, we require systems that can mirror and even augment our hierarchical, multi-scale memory, supporting precise retrieval of desired episodes from long videos.
+To close this gap, we require systems that can mirror and even surpass our hierarchical, multi-scale memory, supporting precise retrieval of desired episodes from long videos.

 While many methods excel on short clips, long-form videos pose two intertwined challenges. \textbf{First}, minutes-to hours-long videos demand models capable of preserving temporal structure across extended sequences.
 However, many existing methods compress temporal resolution through fixed-length pooling and/or naive downsampling—either jointly~\cite{zhang2020learning, zhang2020span, soldan2021vlg, lei2021detecting} or solely through naive downsampling~\cite{snag, feng2025OSGNet, lu2025decafnet}—discarding critical cues in long videos.
 Others rely on fixed-window heuristics~\cite{hou2022cone, hannan2024rgnet}, which often fragment temporal structure.
 While these strategies help reduce the computational cost of processing long videos, they fall short in capturing dependencies that extend across long temporal spans.